The shinfin™ feet free swim fins FAQ are answered below. Or see complete FAQ list.

 Regular foot fins obviously get in the way when you kneel and stand on surfboards, kneel on kneeboards and drop-knee on bodyboards.

-With shinfin™ leg fins, kneeling on your surfboard, kneeboard and bodyboard is easy.
+With shinfin™ swim fins, kneeling on your surfboard, kneeboard and bodyboard is easy.
 Kneeling with your ankles and toes pointed, the fins lie on your board, comfortably along your shins and the tops of your feet.
 So the fins also protect your shins and the tops of your feet from rubbing on your board.

-With shinfin™ leg fins, standing on your board works well too.
+With shinfin™ swim fins, standing on your board works well too.
 The entire soles of your feet are free to grip your board.
 Standing on your board with your ankles bent, the fins flex comfortably around the front of your ankles.
 Only the tips of the fins touch your board.

 Drop-knee on your board is easy too.
 It is a combination of standing and kneeling.
 Your front leg is standing on your board.
 Your back leg is kneeling on your board.

-Now you can have the extra speed and safety of fins and stand, kneel and drop-knee on your boards!
+Now you can have the extra speed and safety of swim fins and stand, kneel and drop-knee on your boards!

 When wearing regular foot fins, it is often very slippy and dangerous climbing up and down ladders and steps.
 You need to do this at the pool, the sea and when climbing on and off boats.
 So some people have to put their foot fins on in the water, and take them off in the water too.
 This is difficult and can be dangerous.
 Doing this next to a boat in choppy water can be very dangerous.
 There is also a danger that you may drop your fins and loose them when they sink down into the depths of the water.

-shinfin™ leg fins can be put on before you climb in.
+shinfin™ swim fins can be put on before you climb in.
 You can take them off after you climb out.
 This is much easier and safer in the pool and in the sea.
 It is especially convenient and safer when you are snorkeling or scuba diving from a boat bouncing around in the waves.
 Generally, it is much safer to keep these fins on when you climb up and down boat ladders and pool steps.
 By keeping them on, you also avoid loosing these fins in the water.